 - Whisk the egg whites with the salt in either a stand mixer or using an electric hand whisk.
 When the whites are whipped up and firm, gently fold into the chocolate and almond mixture.

-- Pour the batter into the cake tin and bake for about 20 minutes without browning the surface (a smaller, higher cake tin will need longer baking, about 30 minutes).
+- Pour the batter into the cake tin and bake for about 20 minutes (for 23cm/9" -otherwise slightly longer, about 25 minutes).
 Remove from the oven to cool then transfer to a wire rack to cool further.

 Make the Glaze: